benkertp/adv-r/Chapter6_Functions.md

 #> Error in k01(1, 3, b = 1): argument 3 matches multiple formal arguments
 ```

-In general, use positional matching only for the first one or two arguments; they will be the most commonly used, and most readers will know what they are.
-Avoid using positional matching for less commonly used arguments, and never use partial matching.
-Unfortunately you can't disable partial matching, but you can turn it into a warning with the `warnPartialMatchArgs` option:
+In general, **use positional matching only for the first one or two arguments**; they will be the most commonly used, and most readers will know what they are.
+Avoid using positional matching for less commonly used arguments, and **never use partial matching**.
+Unfortunately you can't disable partial matching, but you **can turn it into a warning with the `warnPartialMatchArgs` option**:
 \index{options!warnPartialMatchArgs@\texttt{warnPartialMatchArgs}}